The fundamental representation of pricing adjustments: Historic adjustment examples

-which is eased by one-factors models here, since then e.g.~$a_{ij}=\rho_{ij}\sigma_{ii}\sigma_{jj}$.
+which is eased by the use of one-factors models here, since then e.g.~$a_{ij}=\rho_{ij}\sigma_{ii}\sigma_{jj}$.
 We cover local volatility ($n=1$) and stochastic volatility ($n=2$) separately, since our representation provides a different and noteworthy perspective on the latter.